Small groups — max 12 people · Usually books 2–3 days in advance

 1

 Book & confirm — Pay online or message us on WhatsApp.
-We confirm your booking within 2 hours — you'll receive all the details you need: date, time, pickup point, and what to bring.
+We reply within 5–10 minutes — you'll receive all the details you need: date, time, pickup point, and what to bring.
+Group tours require a minimum of 2 people.

 2

 We pick you up — Your guide arrives at your hotel at 8:00 AM.
-Groups are max 12 people — usually 4–8 on most days.
-And if you get lucky?
-Sometimes you'll be the only one booked that day, which means you get the guide entirely to yourself — a private experience at the group price.
+Groups are 2–12 people — usually 4–8 on most days.
+You trek the rice terraces in the morning and ride the cable car to the Fansipan summit in the afternoon, all with the same local guide.

 3

-Trek together — You share the route with other travelers.
-Same guide, same villages, same experience — just more people to share it with.
-Great for solo travelers.
+Trek & cable car together — You share the route with other travelers.
+Same guide, same villages, same summit — just more people to share it with.
+Great for couples and small groups.

 4

-Best for: travelers who want rice terrace scenery AND Fansipan views in one day — without the full summit climb.
+Best for: travelers who want rice terrace scenery AND the Fansipan summit in one day.
+Group tours run with a minimum of 2 people.

 1